 Response – The Board acknowledges that Mr. Le’Cuyer did improperly adjourn the mee􀆟ng.
 The remaining members of the Board properly adjourned the mee􀆟ng approximately 10 minutes later.

 The Board offered the following statement to be placed on the website: On August 9th, 2023, the Chairman of the Board of Health, James LeCuyer, was observed during a public meeting making a personal verbal attack directed toward a Townsend resident.
 His actions have negatively impacted town residents, town employees and representatives of the Board of Health.
 The actions of Mr. LeCuyer are regrettable and without question unprofessional.
 Mr. LeCuyer’s decision to use a public meeting to address his personal grievances was carried out independently and without the knowledge, consent or support of the Board of Health or any town employee.
-The Townsend Board of Health would like to express our sincerest apology for Mr. LeCuyer’s actions and have taken steps to address this matter with the appropriate town officials.
+The Townsend Board of Health would like to express our sincerest apology to Affordable Housing Trust members Veronica Kell and Cynthia Boundy, and the Town as a whole, for Mr. LeCuyer’s unacceptable actions and have taken steps to address this matter with the appropriate town officials.

 A MOTION was made by GB and 2nd by CN to approve the responses discussed and have Eric send them appropriately.
 Vote 2/0 MOTION passes.